laminlabs/lamindb/docs/query-search.md

 ln.Artifact.filter(study_metadata__detail1="123").to_dataframe(include="features")
 ```

-You can query for whether a dataset is annotated annotated by a feature:
+You can query for whether a dataset is annotated by a feature:

 ```python
 ln.Artifact.filter(perturbation__isnull=False).to_dataframe(include="features")